 Sound therapy involves the use of the voice or a variety of instruments to produce healing sounds to treat a condition.
 Before the therapy session begins, the therapist assesses the condition of the client and gets them in a comfortable position.
 The sound therapist will then begin to induce the client in deep relaxation by creating soothing sounds.

-A therapist may use one or more instruments when treating a client, depending on the latter's needs.
+A sound therapist may use one or more instruments when treating a client, depending on the latter's needs.
 Each instrument holds a unique sound and vibration that correspond with the body's frequency.
 Some of the instruments used in sound healing include:

 - Singing bowls